Menu Bar App

 Settings

 Open via the command palette or the gear icon in the main view.
-The settings window has four tabs:
+The settings window has five tabs:

 General